-Opened for only a year, and SpeedPro Imaging in Magnolia, Texas, has a constant flow of business opportunities generating revenue for franchise owners Brian and Kathy De Noble.
+Opened for only a year, and SpeedPro in Magnolia, Texas, has a constant flow of business opportunities generating revenue for franchise owners Brian and Kathy De Noble.
 Ironically, wide-format printing was unfamiliar for Brian, whose background was in locksmithing, and Kathy, who spent 17 years working in her family’s oil and gas business.

 Despite being new to the printing industry, the couple didn’t waste any time letting the community know they could handle its printing needs.
 They got their first job in April 2017, only a month after signing the franchise agreement.
 The De Nobles didn’t open their SpeedPro studio until March 2018.